robertleifke/forex-swap/README.md

 Numo is a dynamic, automated market maker that provides continuous liquidity to onchain FX markets.
 Numo's stochastic curve can offer more efficient exchange of FX and market make a variety of derivative products such as futures, forwards, and exotic option instruments without oracles.

-[Numo Send](numosend.com) is the first application built on Numo, enabling global peer-to-peer payments.
+[Numo Send](numosend.com) is the first product built on Numo, enabling global peer-to-peer payments.
 Send money from one currency to another at the best rates with no banks.

 ### Advantages